davidlidebrandt/milestone-project-4/README.md

  unnecessary time trying to access different content.

-* As a user I want the checkout and payment process to be clear and fast so that I do not spend time and effort on tasks that decrease positive experience of the site.
+* As a user I want the checkout and payment process to be clear and fast so that I do not spend time and effort on tasks that negatively affec the user experience of the site.

 * As a user I want conformation of any orders and payments so that I can keep track of what I have ordered.